MatrixEditor/caterpillar/docs/source/reference/datamodel.rst

 .. warning::
     This will alter the *BaseFormat* sequence, making it unusable elsewhere as the *base* for all sub-sequences.
 Therefore, it is not recommended to use inheritance within sequences.
-    The :class:`Struct` class resolves this issue with ease.
+    The :class:`~caterpillar.model.Struct` class resolves this issue with ease.

-Nesting sequences is allowed by default and can be achieved by incorporating another :class:`Sequence` into the model.
+Nesting sequences is allowed by default and can be achieved by incorporating another :class:`~caterpillar.model.Sequence` into the model.
 It is important to note that *nesting* is distinct from *inheritance*, adding an additional layer of packing and unpacking.

 >>> Format = Sequence({"other": BaseFormat, "b": uint32})